How to Identify an Ideal Real Estate Customer

 What Are They Worried About?

 I might assume correctly that they would worry about making a smart purchase in an area far from their familiar home turf.
-They might be concerned about not buying over value, or selling too low.
+They might be concerned about not buying a home that is overvalued, or selling too low.
 Again, I might want to ask some of them and check out what they're searching for in reference to the area.

 What Challenges Do They Face?